 The goal of the EDS MS is to train the next generation of data scientists who have a substantive background and concern with educational topics.
 The requirements are aimed at accomplishing this goal, but we recognize students may come in with more developed skills and background in certain areas and greater deficits in others.
 As a result, it may be advisable for students to request changes to course requirements, substituting various courses and building expertise where needed so as to make sure the EDS program trains students to be the best education data scientists possible.
 To this end, students can propose substituting certain course requirements after discussion, review, and approval by the program director so as to make sure training goals are satisfied.

 Each quarter during the first year, students will enroll in a 1-3 unit seminar course (EDUC 259A-C) designed to introduce emerging topics in the field of education data science, review and discuss relevant developments and topics.
-The seminar includes guest speakers, professional development, student-led programming and learning, and working towards an EDS Seminar Paper (first year).
-In the second year of the program, seminar sessions will focus on student capstone projects, providing opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter.
+The seminar includes community building, guest speakers, student-led programming and learning, and working towards an EDS Seminar Paper (first year).
+In the second year of the program, seminar sessions will focus on student Capstone Projects, providing opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter.
 Students may request to waive EDUC 259F if they have completed all other course requirements and their Capstone Project.

 Students will be required to take two courses in statistics in order to employ these analyses in their data science courses later in their course of study.